Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

-v.28 (Oct xx, 2013):
+v.28 (Sep 5, 2014):
+- reduced texture sizes and removed extraneous specular textures (reduces mod size from 200MB to 120MB)
+- embarked unit diversity using Wolfdog's conversion of GeneralMatt's War Junk, hangman's conversion of Chuggi's Andean Cargo Ship, and Nutty's versions of JustATourist's galleon reskins
+- Venice and Milan city state now re-use Roman units starting in the Medieval era; other city states re-use units of related major civs
+- new general suffix types for Eastern Europe (Russia, Poland, and city states with Slavic influence) and Central Asia (Huns, Ottomans, and city states with Turkic influence)
+- donkeys given to Ottoman, Hun, and Polynesian settlers instead of camels or oxen
+- add bernie14's longswordsmen for Portugal, Venice, and Vatican City city state
+- add Civitar & Nutty's Reislaufer [anachronistic] Swiss guard (pikeman) for city state Vatican City
+- add hangman's conversion of the Buddhist missionary for Asian civs
+- add Patum333's Netherlands archer (composite bowman)
+- add Snafusmith's P-40 Warhawk (fighter) for Brazil
+- add Snafusmith's Renault FT (WWI tank) for Brazil, central European city states, and additional members for France
+- add Wolfdog's conversion of Bakuel's Streltsy (musketmen) for Russia
-- add Wolfdog's conversion of KrugerPritz's A129 Mangusta (helicopter gunship) for Rome
+- add Wolfdog's conversion of bernie14's Napoleonic French infantry for French Cannon crew
-- add Wolfdog's conversion of KrugerPritz and Nikko's Dardo IFV (mechanized infantry) for Rome
+- add Wolfdog's conversion of bernie14's Sioux knight for Shoshone
 - add Wolfdog's conversion of dutchking's ML-20 Howitzer (artillery) for Russia
+- add Wolfdog's conversion of Gagonite's Arquebusier (musketman) for Austria, Poland, and central European city states
+- add Wolfdog's conversion of KrugerPritz's A129 Mangusta (helicopter gunship) for Rome (Italy)
+- add Wolfdog's conversion of KrugerPritz & Nikko's Ariete MBT (modern armor) for Rome (Italy)
-- add Wolfdog's conversion of Snafusmith's Los Angeles class nuclear submarine for America
+- add Wolfdog's conversion of KrugerPritz & Nikko's Dardo IFV (mechanized infantry) for Rome (Italy)
-- add Wolfdog's conversion of Refar's Astute class nuclear submarine for England
+- add Wolfdog's conversion of Refar's Astute class (nuclear submarine) for England
+- add Wolfdog's conversion of Snafusmith's Los Angeles class (nuclear submarine) for America
-- add Wolfdog's conversion of TheCoyote's Akula class nuclear submarine for Russia
+- add Wolfdog's conversion of TheCoyote's Akula class (nuclear submarine) for Russia
+- add Wolfdog's conversion of Zever's Royal Marine commando for England
+- add zwei833's conversion of the Realism: Invictus musketman for Germany (HRE)
+- update bernie14's French and German cavalry
+- add ProtectedBigGun formation for the Indian Civ Pack
+- fix some specular textures to reduce excess "shininess" of some units

 v.27 (Jul 12, 2013):
 - set scale for all BNW units
 - set continental art-styles for units of all Brave New World civilizations and new CS's
 - add (and replace) Snafusmith's T-55 (modern armor) for African continent (tan TC), China, Egypt, Ethiopia, Inca (Peru), Mongol, Songhai (Mali)
-- add Wolfdog's conversion of TheCoyote's and Bernie14's Tiger (helicopter gunship) for Austria, France, Germany, Netherlands, Rome (Italy), Spain, Sweden
+- add Wolfdog's conversion of TheCoyote & Bernie14's Tiger (helicopter gunship) for Austria, France, Germany, Netherlands, Rome (Italy), Spain, Sweden
 - add Wolfdog's conversion of the Rafale (jet fighter) for France
 - add Wolfdog's conversion of Snafusmith's Char Leclerc (modern armor) for France
 - add Wolfdog's conversion of Snafusmith's Marder IFV (mechanized infantry) for Germany